Deep-stacked, No-Limit poker is one of the most complex and challenging varieties of the game.

 You get to have the final say whether you want to raise, check, bet or call.

 When you're out of position, you're left guessing.
 And when you're left guessing with deep stacks, you're going to end up making mistakes.

 When you make mistakes, you lose money.
 It's as simple as that.

 Deep stacks change the value of hands drastically.
 With a 20 BB stack, a hand like A-J can be very strong.

 When you hit a flop, your opponent will likely call off your small stack with a potentially worse hand.
 And when you're behind, you only lose that same small amount.

 When the stacks are deep, your opponent is not going to want to put in a lot of money with a one-pair hand that you can beat.
 So when you win, you win small.
 When you lose, though, you lose big.

 Try playing three streets on ace-high boards with A-J. The times you win, it will be a small pot.
 Those times you lose, you're going to lose a boatload.

 Top Pair Hands Go Down in Value

-That being the case, top pair hands go down in value.
+That being the case, top pair hands go down in value in deep-stack poker.
 But that doesn't mean you should stop playing them.